grymmjack/vscode-profiles/QB64/.vscode/README.md

 ## How to Use?

-1. Copy the .vscode directory into the root of your QB64 project and open the folder in vscode.
+1. Copy the .vscode directory into the root of your QB64 PE project and open the folder in vscode.
 2. Done.